f-fathurrahman/IntroKomputasiMaterial/NWCHEM_NOTES.md

 ## About `echo`

 If `echo` is specified in the input file, then the input file will be echoed to stdout.
-This is useful to debug or reproducibility.
+This is useful for debugging purpose and/or reproducibility.

 ## Hartree-Fock